pyexcel/pyexcel/doc/source/pyexcel.rst

 Introduction
 -------------

-pyexcel is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
+**pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
+It does not support styling, charts.

 It was created due to the lack of uniform programming interface to access data in different formats.
-A developer needs to use different methods of different libraries to read the same data in different excel formats.
+A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.

-All great work have done by odf, xlrd and other individual ad-hoc developers.
+All great work have done by odf, xlrd and other individual developers.
 This library unites only the data access code.

 Installation